 Prerequisites: Successful Completion of Teaching II

 Teaching III provides students with opportunities to apply teaching skills learned in Teaching I & II through practical field experience.
 Students work closely with Meredith Manor instructors to further develop skills and competencies.
 Emphasis is given to teaching at the beginner and intermediate level in the riding disciplines of Western, Dressage, and Jumping.
 Students elect to complete projects which may include assisting with barn management, a research project, and/or projects that students create to meet their individual professional goals.
 During this course students also have the opportunity to become certified in adult CPR and First Aid.
-A $30 lab fee is charged during this course.

 Week 1: Developing a portfolio.
 Developing a lesson plan from observations of effective lessons; advanced lesson design.

 Week 2: What makes a successful riding instructor?
 What content, skills, and dispositions make an instructor in the horse industry successful?
 Includes observations, interviews, discussion

 Week 3: What makes a successful lesson?
 What are some of the barriers to learning that an instructor might have to deal with?
 What are some strategies for dealing with barriers?

 Week 4: Advanced lesson planning: connecting the theory to practice and implications for lesson planning.
 Developing lesson plans for lessons that you will teach.